 If a case settles or otherwise terminates before the date of the mandatory settlement conference, the parties shall immediately notify the clerk of the court.
-(Adopted 1/1/2014; revised 1/1/2017)

 PART NINE.
-Duty to Meet and Confer and Exchange re Civil Trials: Motions.
-Jury Instructions.
-Exhibits.
-Witness Lists. and Statement of the Case
+Duty to Meet and Confer and Exchange re Civil Trials: Motions, Jury Instructions, Exhibits, Witness Lists, and Statement of the Case